 NBRC does not require grantees who receive our funding to post a project sign, but it is strongly encouraged.
 If a sign is posted, it should be in a highly visible area identifying participation of NBRC and include NBRC's logo.
-A high-resolution logo can be requested from NBRC via admin@nbrc.gov.
+Please visit NBRC's website to view and download our media-promotions information.